 The insecticide needs to "stick" to the surface

 To bind effectively to the surface, the surface needs to be dry.
-This ensures we can get the required dose to stick to the surface – with a previously wet surface most of the treatment will run-off.
-At Spiderman SE we only use premium products which contain additional “sticking” agents to help with this binding property and ensures it delivers long-lasting protection.
-As the treatment dries, the insecticide binds to the surface and becomes resistant wash-off in showers.
+This ensures we can get the required dose to stick to the surface – with a previously wet surface most of the treatment will runoff.
+At Spiderman SE we only use premium products that contain additional “sticking” agents to help with this binding property and ensures it delivers long-lasting protection.
+As the treatment dries, the insecticide binds to the surface and becomes resistant to wash-off in showers.

 The bottom line: So as long as the surface isn’t wet and it’s not raining at the time of application, once the treatment is dry the insecticide will be resistant to wash-off in showers, providing long term protection.

 Insects like to hide in sheltered areas

 Certainly, over time, the insecticide in areas that are most exposed to rain and sun will degrade quicker, but the reality is that these are not the areas where pests hang out.
 Insects and spiders prefer shady, sheltered areas with hiding places to protect themselves from the elements and predators, areas which include under eaves, around doors and windows, and in vents and weep holes.
 In these areas, our treatments will last for many months, as they are protected from rain and sun – lasting protection just where you need it!

 Safety considerations in rain and wind